qhou-scu/VisAtom/README.md

 open the solution VisAtom2017/VisAtom2017.sln in VS and run build.
 The excutable, VisAtom2017.exe, will be generated in VisAtom2017\x64\Release

 Run:
-To run outof VS envirenment, a few QT dynamic libraries (see in Dependence directory)  are needed.
+To run outof VS envirenment, a few QT dynamic libraries (see in excutable and dependences directory)  are needed.
 Copy the excutable and the dependence DLLs to the working directory.

 Format of the configurations: